-The last pieces of the puzzle are coming together in Stage 16, with concrete and paving works continuing into the new year.
-The new year also sees the installation of the rock retaining walls.
-The program anticipates that works will be completed in April 2019, Statement of Compliance is then estimated in April/May 2019, with settlements to follow on shortly after.
+Bulk earthworks and drainage are now complete on site.
+The team is moving forward with stabilisation and road boxing.
+The program anticipates that works will be completed in August 2019 and Statement of Compliance is then estimated in September 2019, with settlements to follow on shortly after.

 Tuckers Road Intersection

-Whilst many lot owner’s homes are currently under construction or about to commence, there are several vacant lots within the estate.
-As the Landowner it is your responsibility to ensure that your lot is kept clean and tidy and the grass is maintained.
+Whilst many lot owner’s homes are currently under construction, or about to commence, there are several vacant lots within the estate.
+We remind all purchasers that, as the Landowner, it is your responsibility to ensure that your lot is kept clean and tidy and the grass is maintained.
 The City of Casey distribute Fire Safety Notices and under the City of Casey Community Local Law 2/2010 it is an offence to have grass/weeds exceeding 30 cm in height.
 At all times throughout the year grass/weeds must be kept at a maximum length of 10cm.
 If your lot is currently vacant, we urge you to inspect and undertake maintenance works if required.

 Our newest stages under construction are experiencing a high volume of illegal dumping.
-Whilst we are trying incredibly hard to ensure the responsible parties are disposing of their rubbish correctly, we need your help.
-If you witness illegal dumping – rubbish, soil, concrete etc. please take a photo, download the app – Snap, Send, Solve and send through to the council to ensure appropriate action is taken.
+Whilst we are working hard to ensure the responsible parties are disposing of their rubbish correctly, we need your help.
+If you witness illegal dumping – rubbish, soil, concrete etc. – please take a photo, download the Snap, Send, Solve app and send through to Council to ensure appropriate action is taken.
 Alternatively, to stop dumping on your lot, you can erect temporary fencing around your lot until you are ready to build.

 Villawood and the Delaray community both value the well-presented streets and open spaces that exist throughout the estate, so it is important that we work together to ensure this standard is maintained.
 As a Landowner it is your responsibility to ensure the maintenance of your lot and nature strip post-handover.
 Please ensure your builder is aware of this requirement so that damage can be avoided and/or rectified.